-2.6.3.1 WATER
+3.4.1 WATER

-Mopani district is a WSA, and all its Local Municipalities have WSP Agreements in place.
+Mopani district is a Water Services Authority (WSA), and all its Local Municipalities have Water Service Provision (WSP) Agreements in place.
 The surface water in urban areas and rural areas served through boreholes.
-The following are the water catchment areas benefiting MDM: Groot Letaba for GLM & GTM, Olifant for MLM & BPM and Klein Letaba for Giyani.
+MDM lies within and is benefitting from the following water catchment areas: Groot Letaba for GLM & GTM, Olifant for MLM & BPM and Klein Letaba for Giyani.

 The Mopani district is characterized by low rainfall, especially in the lower-lying areas of the district, namely, Greater Giyani and Ba-Phalaborwa.
 This results in limited water resources culminating in severe water shortages and regular drought conditions.
 Subsequently, there is stiff competition between the different water users such as agriculture, mining and forestry.
 To this end, water use for domestic purposes becomes critical.
-The main surface water resources for Mopani district are Letaba River catchment and all its tributaries.
-There is a huge potential for usage of borehole water as an augmentation to the surface water resources.
+The main surface water resources for Mopani district are Letaba River catchment and all its tributaries, i.e Groot Letaba and Klein Letaba rivers and Lepelle/ Olifant river.